Santa’s Helper (Sexy!) With Boots : 2 / 6

 “The bastard!” the woman in red shouted.
 “What a bastard!
 Did you see him?
 He heard me!
 You saw that, didn’t you?
 He stopped, he looked at us, and then he just up and left!
 What a god-damned bastard!”
 She pulled a pack of cigarettes from her bag and offered one to Jack -- who declined.
 She lit, took a deep draw, and chuckled.
 As the smoke trailed from her mouth, she said, “Then again, he might of taken off ‘cause I stiffed him on the tip, heheheh.
 But you know what I say?
 I say, if you want ten dollars, you ask for ten dollars.
 You know what I mean?
 No pussy-footing around.
 Just say what you mean.”

 She regarded Jack in silence, looking her over from top to toe.
-“Well, aren’t you a fresh young thing!
+“Well, aren’t you a fine young thing!
+Hot off the presses, you are!
 Just look at you!
 Skin like fresh cream, and not a wrinkle on ya.
-And look at that outfit!
+And take a look at that outfit!
 Must have set you back a fair bit.
 It’s nice material.”

 “Thanks,” Jack replied, nervously.